devblok/koru/README.md

 At this stage, this project is merely my playground to try out Vulkan along with a bunch of different things both in Go and technology in general.

+## Project archived
+Realized pretty quickly that Go is very unsuited to this sort of application.
+Not only it would flop with the amount of CGo calls, it's really hard to code with Vulkan still.
+Attention needs to be paid where the data you use is located.
+Is it in the heap or not for example.
+Ant yet you run into random crashes all the time.
+Writing this way became very tiring, I'll choose another language for it at some point.
+Still managed to figure out some nice ideas about resource storage and whatnot, learned a lot.

 ## Things to try (roughly in descending order of priority):
 - [x] Vulkan
 - [x] [Packr](https://github.com/gobuffalo/packr)